 2. Lose weight.

 You can’t get away from this one, even if you’ve lost your job.
-America is getting fatter, and awareness is growing as to the health consequences.
+America is getting fatter, and awareness is growing as to the health consequences, that’s why is important to exercise, and have a good diet, which include natural supplements as Kratom, learn about Kratom Masters here.
 This is a standby.

 3. Career change / Resume building / Job hunting.